sendgrid/docs/source/User_Guide/Marketing_Campaigns/campaign_stats.md

 Exporting Statistics for Multiple Campaigns
 {% endanchor %}

 You can export a CSV containing the statistics for multiple campaigns.
-This exported CSV will closely resemble the CSV exported for a single campaign’s statistics, except for two additional columns containing the campaign name and ID for each row of statistics.
+This exported CSV will closely resemble the CSV exported for a single campaign’s statistics, except for 2 additional columns containing the campaign name and ID for each row of statistics.
 These columns will be labeled “Campaign Name” and “Campaign ID”, respectively.

 *To export statistics for multiple campaigns:*